jsmorph/tetls/doc/api.md

 ### `decrypt`: Private Key Decryption

 Decrypts ECIES ciphertext using the private key established when the worker was initialized.

+Typically some endpoint encrypted data, requested by `tlsp` with `getidentity` data, based on the public key in that identity data.
+Then the client can `decrypt` that ciphertext.
+Note that the private key is not itself accessible from JavaScript.

 **JavaScript Usage:**
 ```javascript